michelescarlato/blockchainETIS/README.md

-# Blockchain based Tourism Indicator System
+# A Blockchain based Tourism Indicator System

 This is an early version of a demonstrator of BigchainDB based architecture, which is used as a permissioned blockchain.